jwnukoski/phaser-top-down-shooter/README.md

 # Phaser Top Down Shooter
 This was a project that I started to create a light top down shooter - taking inspiration from games like [Take No Prisoners](https://en.wikipedia.org/wiki/Take_No_Prisoners_(video_game)), [Hotline Miami](https://en.wikipedia.org/wiki/Hotline_Miami), and [Shadowrun](https://en.wikipedia.org/wiki/Shadowrun_(1993_video_game)).

-I have since stopped active development on this projects for reasons outlined below.
+I have since stopped active development on this project for reasons outlined below.
-The future plan would be to try this project on a different engine/framework such as [Godot](https://godotengine.org/).
 However, a built Docker image is available for demo purposes.